MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

-﻿# Module 3: Configure Middleware and Services in ASP.NET Core
+﻿# Module 3: Configuring Middleware and Services in ASP.NET Core

-# Lab: Configure Middleware and Services in ASP.NET Core
+# Lab: Configuring Middleware and Services in ASP.NET Core

 #### Scenario
 The Adventure Works Company wants to develop a web site about ball games.
 For this, the company needs to perform a survey to determine the popularity of different ball games.
 As their employee you are required to create a survey site to be used by the company.